3570534440/microphase-antsdr-docs/source/device_and_usage_manual/ANTSDR_E_Series_Module/ANTSDR_E310_Reference_Manual/Antsdr-fw-patch.md

-## Antsdr fw patch
+## ANTSDR FW Patch

 [[中文]](../../../cn/device_and_usage_manual/ANTSDR_E_Series_Module/ANTSDR_E310_Reference_Manual/Antsdr-fw-patch_cn.html)

 This Repository is used to make Microphase software radio device firmware.

-You can find the address of this project on GitHub: [Antsdr-fw-patch](https://github.com/MicroPhase/antsdr-fw-patch).
+You can find the address of this project on GitHub: [ANTSDR-FW-Patch](https://github.com/MicroPhase/antsdr-fw-patch).
 Different versions have different differences.
 ### Build Instructions

 The Firmware is built with the [Xilinx Vivado 2023.2](https://account.amd.com/en/forms/downloads/xef.html?filename=FPGAs_AdaptiveSoCs_Unified_2023.2_1013_2256.tar.gz)(v0.39).
-You need to install the correct Vivado version in you Linux PC, and then,you can follow the instructions below to generate the firmware for [ANTSDR E310](https://item.taobao.com/item.htm?spm=a230r.1.14.16.34e21142YIlxqx&id=647986963313&ns=1&abbucket=2#detail) or [ANTSDR E200](https://item.taobao.com/item.htm?spm=a1z10.3-c-s.w4002-17060615344.9.4f201b9f6YDKU2&id=691394502321) or [ANTSDR E310V2](https://item.taobao.com/item.htm?spm=a21xtw.29178619.product_shelf.8.3b923f77eJKa3u&id=708976727818&) and then.
+You need to install the correct Vivado version in your Linux PC, and then, you can follow the instructions below to generate the firmware for [ANTSDR E310](https://item.taobao.com/item.htm?spm=a230r.1.14.16.34e21142YIlxqx&id=647986963313&ns=1&abbucket=2#detail) or [ANTSDR E200](https://item.taobao.com/item.htm?spm=a1z10.3-c-s.w4002-17060615344.9.4f201b9f6YDKU2&id=691394502321) or [ANTSDR E316(E310V2)](https://item.taobao.com/item.htm?spm=a21xtw.29178619.product_shelf.8.3b923f77eJKa3u&id=708976727818&) and then.
 If you want to build other versions, check out the history repository.

-### Install build requirements
+### Installing Build Requirements

 ```sh
 sudo apt-get install git build-essential fakeroot libncurses5-dev libssl-dev ccache